East Central Illinois Master Naturalist

 Volunteer Hours

 There are many ways a Master Naturalist can fulfill the commitment of 30 volunteer hours a year.
-Test drive different activities listed below.
-You may find you have an affinity for a certain subject area, location, or type of effort.
-Or you may find that variety is your thing.
+You may have an affinity for a particular subject area, location, or type of effort.
+Or perhaps you may find that variety is your thing.
 Volunteer efforts support our collective missions and benefit our community.
-It also expands one's knowledge of the natural world and provides a chance to socialize and get to know other Master Naturalists, partner organization staff, conservation professionals, and subject area experts.
-See below for the volunteer activity categories.
+It also expands one's knowledge of the natural world and allows one to socialize and get to know other Master Naturalists, partner organization staff, conservation professionals, and subject area experts.

 Outreach